What is chemotherapy?

 - As a shot into the spinal fluid.
 This is used to keep cancer from spreading to the brain and spinal cord.
 It also treats any cancer there.

 - Into an artery near a tumor.
 This method (intra-arterial infusion) delivers more medicine directly to the tumor.
-Seattle Children’s is the only hospital offering it for retinoblastoma in our 6-state region (Washington, Oregon, Alaska, Montana, Idaho and Wyoming).
-Fewer than 10 centers in the United States have this option.
+Seattle Children’s was one of the first hospitals in the nation to offer this treatment.
+We have used it more than 100 times to treat children with retinoblastoma.

-- As a daytime appointment in our Outpatient Infusion Unit (as an outpatient)
+- Have daytime appointments in our Outpatient Infusion Unit

-Most drugs used in chemotherapy affect fast-growing cells in the body.
-These include cells that grow to become blood, hair and the lining of the mouth and intestines (mucous membrane).
+Most medicines used in chemotherapy affect fast-growing cells in the body.
+These include cells that grow to become blood, hair and the lining (mucous membranes) of the mouth and bowel.
+Damage to these cells may give your child side effects such as:

 - Hair loss